rohanprabhu/kotlin-dsl-gradle-jooq-plugin/README.md

         }
     }

-The code generator is run in a classpath of it's own, which is specified using `jooqGeneratorRuntime`.
+The code generator is run in a classpath of its own, which is specified using `jooqGeneratorRuntime`.
 So add your JDBC dependencies (like JDBC drivers) in the `jooqGeneratorRuntime` configuration in the `dependencies` block:

     dependencies {
         jooqGeneratorRuntime("org.postgresql:postgresql:42.1")